WilliamShiflett/udemyPortillaWebDevBootcamp/README.md

-# udemyPortillaWebDevBootcamp
+# Python and Django Full Stack Web Developer Course

-Contains coding samples and assignments from Jose Portilla's Python and Django full stack web developer bootcamp
+This repository contains coding samples and assignments from Udemy's Python and Django Full Stack Web Developer Course